155th Division (People's Republic of China)

 The division was a part of 42nd Corps.
-Under the flag of 155th division it took part in the Chinese civil war.
+Under the flag of 155th division it took part in the Chinese Civil War.
+The division moved to Korea in February 1950 and Korean elements of it were used to form the 7th Division of the Korean People's Army.

 In April 1950 the division was disbanded, and its divisional HQ was re-organized as HQ of 8th Artillery Division.

 As of disbandment the division was composed of: